Providing educational choice in Memphis

-- Anti-public schools: MOST supports great schools wherever they are and however they're funded.
-Please visit our Resources page where you will find information to help parents make an informed decision when trying to choose among the many great public, private, and charter schools Memphis has to offer.
+Anti-public-schools: MOST supports great schools wherever they are and however they are funded.
+Visit our Resources page for information that will help you make an informed decision when choosing among the public, private, and charter schools in the Memphis area.

-- A handout: MOST helps low-income families meet their financial responsibilty at schools that charge tuition.
-There is a partnership among MOST, the schools, and the parents who must contribute financially toward the cost of their children's education at a private or parochial school.
+A handout: MOST helps low-income families meet their financial responsibility at schools that charge tuition.
+There is a partnership among MOST, the schools, and the parents, who must contribute financially toward the cost of their children's education at a private or parochial school.

-Families who qualify financially may apply for a scholarship for their preschooler, kindergartner, first grader, or special needs child.
-Scholarships are awarded in a random lottery of eligible families during the spring before the child starts school in August.
-The parents or guardians of MOST Scholars then choose the school they believe is the best fit for their child and family, and MOST pays the scholarship funds directly to the chosen schools.
+Families who qualify financially may apply for a scholarship for their preschooler, kindergartner, first-grader, or special-needs child.
+Note: Each February, MOST receives hundreds more pre-applications than it can fund, so the scholarships are awarded by lottery in the spring before school starts in August.
+The parents or guardians of MOST Scholars choose the schools they believe are the best fit for their children, and MOST pays the scholarship funds directly to the chosen schools.

-Scholarship amounts are determined based on a combination of the family’s size and income and the portion of tuition they are expected to pay, but the average scholarship is approximately $1,500, and the average family pays about $4,000 per student.
-MOST Scholars who remain financially eligible continue to receive their scholarships through the 8th grade.
-For high school, MOST Scholars in the second semester of 8th grade can apply for a merit-based MOST High School Scholarship, and their family must remain financially eligible.
+Scholarship amounts are determined based on a combination of the family’s income, household size, and the portion of tuition they are expected to pay.
+The average scholarship is $1,989, and the average family pays about $5,000 per student annually.
+MOST Scholars who remain financially eligible continue to receive their scholarships through grade 8.
+During the second semester of eighth grade, MOST Scholars can apply for the merit-based MOST High School Scholars Program, and their family must remain financially eligible.

 MOST is part of the Children’s Scholarship Fund (CSF) national network of scholarship-granting organizations.
 CSF and its partner programs are committed to empowering families in need with the ability to choose the schools that best meet their children’s needs, regardless of their ZIP codes or ability to pay.